American strength through science

 Oceanography

-Ocean science made D-Day a success, but U.S. dominance at sea is now shrinking.
+UC ocean science made D-Day a success, but U.S. dominance at sea is now shrinking.

 Developing battlefield-ready anesthetics

-When service members are wounded in remote or dangerous locations, every minute counts.
+When troops are wounded in remote or dangerous locations, every minute counts.
 Teams at UC San Francisco and UC San Diego are working on a $25 million DARPA project to create safe, battlefield-ready anesthetics.
 This breakthrough could make it easier to better stabilize patients in the field, saving lives that could otherwise be lost in transport.

 21st-century camouflage